Jira automation triggers

 The rule will run when a field value is changed.
 All system and custom fields are supported by this trigger.

 You can use this trigger together with conditions to check the value of fields before performing actions.
-For example, send an SMS when an issue’s priority changes to greater than high.
+For example, send an SMS when a work item’s priority changes to greater than high.

-The rule will run when forms attached to an issue are submitted.
+The rule will run when forms attached to a work item are submitted.
 When configuring the trigger, you can select any number of forms, which will change how the trigger will act:

-• If multiple forms are selected: the rule will only run when all of the selected forms on an issue are submitted.
+If multiple forms are selected: the rule will only run when all of the selected forms on a work item are submitted.

 Incoming webhook